LocalGhostDao/localghost/docs/SECURITY.md

 ## The Honeypot Problem

 LocalGhost creates a searchable, correlated record of your entire life.
 Journals.
 Bank transactions.
 Health metrics.
 Screen recordings.
 Location history.
-Everything the Weaver has ever connected.
+Everything `ghost.synthd` has ever connected.

 If law enforcement seizes your hardware and compels you to unlock it, encryption alone doesn't help — you've just handed them a perfectly indexed database of your existence.